-Did you know? : 11% percent of our green house gas emissions come from student, faculty, and staff commuting, while 3.5 percent come from Bard-owned vehicles.
+Did you know?
+11% of our greenhouse gas emissions come from student, faculty, and staff commuting, while 3.5% come from Bard-owned vehicles.

 Transportation on Campus

 Bard encourages our community to avoid travel by single-occupancy cars.

 Bard is a walkable campus—most buildings are within half a mile, or 10 New York City blocks, of Kline Commons.
 The Village of Red Hook is 3.5 miles to the southeast of campus, making it a quick bike ride through residential streets.
 The Village of Tivoli is three miles to the north, through a state park.

 A free campus shuttle circulates from campus to the villages hourly.
 The county LOOP bus allows some commuters access to campus twice daily.
 Bard participates in a car rental service called Zipcar, providing the opportunity for drivers ages 18 years and older to avoid car ownership, and reserve a vehicle for short-term needs.
 Plan ahead – it takes time to get your membership card in the mail.
 The offer for students: all students $10.00 off the normal annual fee making it a $25 membership.

 Introducing Ride Share–can you share a ride one day a week?
 Qualify for prime parking in Olin and Main parking lots when you share a ride – be sure to get your RideShare dashboard sign from Security.
 You do not need a car to participate in Ride Share.

 Bard operates a fleet of approximately 100 vehicles for use by Buildings and Grounds, Safety and Security, Transportation, and others.